ms-studio/vimeo-vortex/README.md

 A WordPress plugin that adds some functionality to improve Vimeo embeds.

-Most importantly, it uses the Vimeo API to load information about the video.
+Most importantly, it uses the **Vimeo oEmbed API** to load information about the video.

 Based on that, we can build a preview that is just an image, rather than an iframe.
 When the user clicks on it, we create the iframe and play the video.